-With enthusiasm, you work to deliver a high quality service to meet customer, organisational and personal expectations.
+With enthusiasm, you work to deliver a high quality service to meet customer, School's and personal expectations.
 You adopt a 'can do' attitude in all of the work you deliver, ensuring it meets the needs of current and potential customers.

-High quality services, designed around the customer, will improve outcomes for customers and service users, and strengthen the reputation and credibility of the Council.
-Engaging and involving local communities, whether this be employees, customers or partners, will help inform and strengthen local decision making.
+High quality services, designed around the customer, will improve outcomes for customers (e.g. pupils) and any other service users depending on your role, and strengthen the reputation and credibility of the School.
+Engaging and involving local communities, whether this be employees, pupils, parents or other stakeholders, will help inform and strengthen local decision making.